- Search The Registry

 This date in 1921 marks the birth of George E. Carter.
 He was a Black Canadian judge and lawyer.

-George Carter was born in Toronto, Canada, he was the first of 14 children of John Carter and Louise Braithwaite Carter, who were from Barbados.
-He and all of his brothers and sisters were taught the value of education and achievement by their parents.
+George Carter was born in Toronto, Canada; he was the first of 14 children of John Carter and Louise Braithwaite Carter from Barbados.
+Their parents taught him and his brothers and sisters the value of education and achievement.

 Carter’s keen intellect was displayed early on as an outstanding student from a struggling West Indian family in the Depression era.
 He also excelled in sports as a cricket player.
-During this time camaraderie developed and was shared with the young Jewish men he went to school with, many also from poor families.
-He also connected with the Universal Negro Improvement Association (UNIA) as a center for the Toronto Black community of his youth in the 1930’s.
+During this time, the camaraderie was shared with the young Jewish men he attended school with, many also from poor families.
+He also connected with the Universal Negro Improvement Association (UNIA) as a center for the Toronto Black community of his youth in the 1930s.
 Carter was inspired by visiting speakers Marcus Garvey, Paul Robeson, and A. Phillip Randolph.

 In 1944, Carter received his B.A. from Trinity College, University of Toronto.
 In that same year, he went into the Canadian army.
-After his military service, Carter went on to Osgoode Hall from 1945-48 to study law.
-While in school, Carter worked as a Pullman Porter on the trains because that was the only job available for most Black men at the time.
+After his military service, Carter went to Osgoode Hall from 1945-48 to study law.
+While in school, Carter worked as a Pullman Porter on the trains because that was the only job available for most black men then.
 After completing his education, he became one of Canada’s first Black lawyers.
-He was appointed to the bench in l976 as the first native-born, Black judge in Canada
+He was appointed to the bench in l976 as Canada's first native-born black judge.

-Honorable Judge George E. Carter was instrumental in establishing legal aid services and in the formation of the Adoption of Coloured Children agency.
+Honorable Judge George E. Carter was instrumental in establishing legal aid services and forming the Adoption of Coloured Children agency.
 He is also an active leader of the Black Canadian Society.

-Judge Carter’s love of literature, history, and language, and his intense love of the law made him an outstanding jurist and a model for justices who followed him.
+Judge Carter’s love of literature, history, and language and his intense love of the law made him an outstanding jurist and a model for the justices who followed him.
 Carter retired but still practiced some law, was an avid reader, and continues the banter with his six remaining sisters.
 A television documentary, “The Making Of A Judge,” was made about his accomplishments.
-It is hosted by his daughter, actress and model Linda V. Carter.
+His daughter, actress and model Linda V. Carter hosts it.